eNMS-automation/eNMS/docs/objects/pools.rst

 Pools allows to create groups of objects.
 They can be used to filter the view, but also to target an automation task to a specific subset of devices.
 A pool is defined as a combination of values (or regular expressions) for the properties of an object.

-If the properties of an object matches **all** properties of the pool, the object will belong to the pool.
+If the properties of an object matches **all** pool properties, the object will belong to the pool.

 Pools can be created in :guilabel:`inventory/pool_management`.